art-institute-of-chicago/aic-bash/README.md

 git push origin feature/good-short-description
 ```

-Then on github.com, create a Pull Request to merge your changes into our
+Then on GitHub, [create a Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to merge your changes into our `develop` branch.
-`develop` branch.

 This project is released with a Contributor Code of Conduct.
-By participating in
-this project you agree to abide by its [terms](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its [terms](CODE_OF_CONDUCT.md).

 We welcome bug reports and questions under GitHub's [Issues](issues).
 For other concerns, you can reach our engineering team at [engineering@artic.edu](mailto:engineering@artic.edu)

 ## Licensing

-This project is licensed under the [GNU Affero General Public License
+This project is licensed under the [GNU Affero General Public License Version 3](LICENSE).
-Version 3](LICENSE).